urbit/docs/docs/arvo/network.md

 > Recall the bug where `%square` may get printed above the input
 > line.

-Marks are powerful, and they're the backbone of urbit's data pipeline, so we'll be getting quite used to them.
+Marks are powerful, and they're the backbone of Urbit's data pipeline, so we'll be getting quite used to them.

 **Exercise**: